Why Successful People Spend 10 Hours A Week On “Compound Time”

 Many top performers go beyond open-ended reflection: they often combine specific prompts with a physical journal.

 Each morning, Benjamin Franklin asked himself, “What good shall I do this day?” and each evening, “What good have I done today?”
 Steve Jobs stood at the mirror each day and asked, “If today were the last day of my life, would I want to do what I am about to do?”
-Both billionaire Jean Paul DeJoria and media maven Arianna Huffington takes a few minutes each morning to count their blessings.
+Both billionaire Jean Paul DeJoria and media maven Arianna Huffington take a few minutes each morning to count their blessings.
 Oprah Winfrey does the same: she starts each day with her gratitude journal, noting five things for which she’s thankful.

 Billionaire entrepreneur and investor Reid Hoffman asks himself questions about his thinking before bed: What are the kind of key things that might be constraints on a solution, or might be the attributes of a solution?
 What are the tools or assets I might have?
 What are the key things that I want to think about?
 What do I want to solve creatively?
 Grandmaster chess player and world champion martial artist Josh Waitzkin has a similar process, “My journaling system is based around studying complexity.
 Reducing the complexity down to what is the most important question.
 Sleeping on it, and then waking up in the morning first thing and pre-input brainstorming on it.
 So I’m feeding my unconscious material to work on, releasing it completely, and then opening my mind and riffing on it.”